 Goods and Services Tax

 In British Columbia and Saskatchewan, you also have to assess provincial sales tax (PST): That’s 7% in British Columbia and 6% in Saskatchewan.
 In Manitoba, you have to collect 8% retail sales tax (RST), and in Québec, you need to collect 9.975% Québec sales tax (QST).
 New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, and Prince Edward Island use a harmonized sales tax (HST).
-HST is a combination of the federal GST and the provincial sales tax, and it’s 15% in all of these provinces.
+HST is a combination of the federal GST and the provincial sales tax, and it’s 15% in all of these provinces, except Ontario, which has a 13% HST rate.

 Still Have Questions?